Cardinals vs. Guardians Player Props Betting Odds

 Ramírez Stats

-- Ramirez has 46 hits with 12 doubles, two triples, six home runs, 24 walks and 25 RBI.
-He's also stolen five bases.
+- Ramirez has 12 doubles, two triples, six home runs, 24 walks and 25 RBI (47 total hits).
+He's also swiped five bases.

 Ramírez Recent Games